cjdbarlow/bedside-notebook/anaesthesia/anzca/qa.md

 * Outcomes
 Ultimate objective, but:
 	* May be harder to measure
-	* May be outside of clinican control
+	* May be outside of clinician control
 	e.g. Case mix.